 Prior to taking Metoclopramide, you must inform your doctor of your full medical history, including:

 Treatment with Metoclopramide may cause a condition known as tardive dyskinesia; a disease that triggers abnormal and uncontrollable muscle movements in the face and body, and is often irreversible – even if the drug is stopped.
-Patients who take the medication in high doses and over prolonged periods are at a greater risk of developing the disease, as well as children and older adults.
+Patients who take the medication in high doses and over prolonged periods are at a greater risk of developing this condition, as are children and older adults.
 Discontinue usage and call your doctor immediately if you experience any involuntary body movements such as sticking out of the tongue, puffing cheeks, lip smacking or chewing.

 Consuming alcohol during treatment with Metoclopramide may increase the drugs sedative effects.
-It is therefore advised to considerably reduce your alcohol intake or avoid it altogether whilst medicating.
+It is therefore advisable to avoid alcohol intake when taking Metoclopramide.

 For women who are pregnant, or planning to become pregnant, it is important to always seek your doctor’s advice prior to taking Metoclopramide.
 Although the medication has no known effects on the developing foetus, it should only be taken if considered essential.